 When clients come to a software outsourcing company, they expect a certain level of expertise and service.
 However, not every software outsourcing company has it.
 So, in order not to fall into this trap, test-drive a team, get feedback from their previous customers, and view their former projects.

-The development team still requires guidance in terms of the client’s business model, their long- and short-term goals and features prioritization.
+With outsourcing, the project development falls on the shoulders of the outsourcing agency.
+However, it shouldn’t be the reason to abandon the project.
+The development team still requires guidance in terms of the client’s business model, their long- and short-term goals, and features prioritization.

 There is a big misconception going around about offshoring.
 A lot of people believe that offshoring is only for short-term tasks.
 Well, that’s obviously not true.